Mind the Gap

-Girls out-perform boys in math, reading and science in almost every single zip code in the United States, and many other countries, as well, where equal access to education is fostered.
+Girls out-perform boys in math, reading and science in almost every single zip code in the United States, Many other countries where equal access to education is fostered are seeing similar results.
 Comparing drop out rates, college admission rates, college grades and completion…women are far out-performing the men.

 Last year women applied for college at a rate of 6 women to 4 men.
 By the way, good for the women!
 This is not news to anyone in academia.
 This trend began over 35 years ago.
 So, why does this matter?

-- Strong males leaders are largely absent from leadership roles in schools (elementary through college), churches (in many denominations), community volunteerism, and nonprofit leadership.
+- Strong males leaders are largely absent from leadership roles in schools (elementary through college), churches (in many denominations), and community volunteerism.
 And why does that matter?